bmeira/repo-status/README.md

 # Repository Status

-Repository status is a gnome extension and the goal of it is to provide a very simple overview of git repositories.
+Repository Status is a simple gnome extension to provide a very simple overview of git repositories.
-Currently only shows the amount of pull requests requiring approval.
+Currently only shows pull requests requiring approval on bitbucket repositories.
+Other functionalities, like support for multiple repositories, might be added later on.
-In the long term, the objective is to improve it by adding new functionalities, like support for multiple repositories (currently only focused on bitbucket).

 # Installation